SQL Correlated Subquery

 WHERE

-orders.customerid = customers.customerid);Code language: HTML, XML (xml)
+orders.customerid = customers.customerid);Code language: SQL (Structured Query Language) (sql)

 sql correlated subquery in where clause example